yazaroual/lodgify-movie-api-challenge/Feedback.md

 9. Add execution time tracking, this is hepfull for long terme observability and optimization, so it's not a priority.
 10. Fix the `Movies API` configuration if anything is wrong there.

+After creating the unit test, controller stub for showtimes and configured swagger, it was time to move to using the gRPC call to get the movies list.

 ## Requirments

 This list is priorized.